grantsrb/cogmtc/README.md

         object.
 A value of 1 means the agent could count the number of frames instead of the number of target items.
 A value of 0 will not allow the game to progress past the animation phase.
+    "n_held_outs": int or None
+        the number of held out locations for each target quantity in the gordongames
+    "center_signal": bool
+        determines where the response phase signal pixel goes. if true, it will be centered in the demonstration half of the grid. if false, it will go in the rightmost column one down from the topmost row.
     "targ_range": list of ints (low, high)
         the range of potential target counts.
 This acts as the default if lang_range or actn_range are not specified. both low and